brozeph/renege/readme.md

 ## Prerequisites

-Be sure to run node with the `--harmony` flag specified
+Node.js `v0.12` or greater is required.
+If using version `v0.12` of Node, be sure to run node with the `--harmony` flag specified.

 ```
 node --harmony /path/to/your/app